PolyAI-LDN/conversational-datasets/README.md

 The train/test split is always deterministic, so that whenever the dataset is generated, the same train/test split is created.

-Each tensorflow example contains a conversational context, and a response that goes with the context.
+Each tensorflow example contains a conversational context and a response that goes with that context.
 For example:

 ```javascript
 {